lindasz9/ai-learning-journey/journal/05-from-notes-to-knowledge.md

 🤖 Titanic - Machine Learning from Disaster

 I started using Kaggle, and it seems really useful.
 I think I’ll practice here for a while before moving on to deep learning.

+## 09/28/2025

+🤖 Titanic - Machine Learning from Disaster

+I know I haven’t been very active lately, as I’ve only been dedicating time to this AI journey about once a week since it’s not my main priority right now.
+Still, because this is a long-term priority, I want to keep working on it, even if I can only spend a little time on it for now.

+## 10/04/2025

+🤖 Titanic - Machine Learning from Disaster

+I’m watching a YouTube tutorial by someone who has a great guide for this project, and I’ve already learned a lot of new things.
+Yes, theory is important, but without practice, it doesn’t really matter.